nasa/fprime/docs/Tutorials/CrossCompilation/Windows.md

 wsl --install
 ```

-To start Ubuntu under WSL, search for Ubuntu in the start menu adn select the "Ubuntu on Windows" app.
+To start Ubuntu under WSL, search for Ubuntu in the start menu and select the "Ubuntu on Windows" app.
 All class commands should be run on these Ubuntu terminals.

 > Full instructions and troubleshooting help is available in the
 > [Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install).

 Lastly, Windows users must open up a firewall port and forward that port to WSL to
 ensure the hardware can call back into F' ground data system running in WSL.
 First we'll
 need to note the IP address of the WSL machine.
-THis is done with the following
+This is done with the following
-comamnd *in an administrator PowerShell*.
+command *in an administrator PowerShell*.

 ```powershell
 wsl hostname -I